mganss/XmlSchemaClassGenerator/README.md

                                in XmlElement annotation for nillable elements
-                               when element is nullable (minOccurs < 1 or parent element is choice) (default is false)
+                               when element is nullable (minOccurs < 1 or parent element is choice) (default is false) --cn, --compactTypeNames
+                             use type names without namespace qualifier for types in the using list (default is false) --cl, --commentLanguages=VALUE
+                             comment languages to use (default is en; supported are en, de)
 ```

 For use from code use the [library NuGet package](https://www.nuget.org/packages/XmlSchemaClassGenerator-beta/):